Level 1, 171 Sydney Road

 About Melanie

-I work with adults experiencing difficulties in the perinatal period, those experiencing mental health and personality difficulties, and individuals who have experienced attachment difficulties or single, complex and developmental trauma.
+I work with adults experiencing mental health difficulties, those negotiating challenges in the perinatal period, and individuals who have experienced attachment difficulties.

 My work experience includes working within secondary and tertiary education, helpline services, private inpatient and outpatient settings, and the community services sector.